Treating The Tear Troughs Via The Cheek

 How can injectors learn this technique?

 “Mid-face treatments can be covered to a certain extent during your Level 7 mentoring.
 This would include the basic techniques.
-More in-depth training on the treatments that address the under eye area in this way are available during 1:1 Training in Mid-Face and Cannula sessions.”
+Dedicated, in-depth training on under-eye filler treatments are available during our advanced Tear Trough Masterclass sessions.”

 Find out more about mid-face treatment training